larson-group/clubb_release/Readme.txt

 Requirements:
 A. A Fortran 95 compiler with a complete implementation of the standard.
 B. GNU make (we use v3.81).
+C. Perl 5 to run mkmf
-C. LAPACK & BLAS.
+D. LAPACK & BLAS.
 These provide the tri and band diagonal matrix solver subroutines needed by CLUBB.
 Many vendors provide optimized versions of these routines, which may be much faster than the reference BLAS.
-D. GNU bash, or an equivalent POSIX compliant shell to use the run scripts.
+E. GNU bash, or an equivalent POSIX compliant shell to use the run scripts.

 Optionally:
-E. GrADS for viewing the GrADS output data.
+F. GrADS for viewing the GrADS output data.
-F. NetCDF >= v3.5.1;  We have not tested our code with anything older.
+G. NetCDF >= v3.5.1;  We have not tested our code with anything older.
    If you do not use netCDF, remove -DNETCDF from the compiler flags.
-G. MATLAB or NCAR graphics for viewing the netCDF output data.
+H. MATLAB or NCAR graphics for viewing the netCDF output data.

-Build:
+To build:
-1. $ cd <BASE DIRECTORY>/src
+1. $ cd <BASE DIRECTORY>/compile
+2. Edit a ./config/<PLATFORM>.bash file and uncomment it the file compile.bash.
+Depending on your platform you may need to create a new file based on the existing configurations.
-2. Edit a ./config/<PLATFORM>.in file and choose it in the Makefile for your compiler and optimization options.
-Note that PREFIX determines where your executables and libraries will end up, so make sure you set it to the correct location (default is one directory up).
+   Note that the variables libdir and bindir determine where your executables and libraries will end up, so make sure you set it to the correct location (the default is one directory up).
-3. $ make
+3. $ ./compile.bash

-The executables will appear in $(PREFIX)/bin and libraries in $(PREFIX)/lib.
+The executables will appear in <PREFIX>/bin and libraries in <PREFIX>/lib.
-The object (.o) and module (.mod) files will appear in $(PREFIX)/obj.
+The object (.o) and module (.mod) files will appear in <PREFIX>/obj.

 If you're using GNU make and have a fast parallel machine, parallel builds should work as well.
-E.g. for 3 threads: gmake -j 3
+E.g. for 3 threads, append gmake="gmake -j 3" to the file source'd from compile.bash.

-At this time, because we separate out non-distributable source code using preprocessor flags, dmake doesn't work.
+The mkmf script may or may not generate files that are compatible with other versions of make.
 -----------------------------------------------------------------------
 - (1.2) Building for use in a host model:
 -----------------------------------------------------------------------
 Requirements:
-A., B., C. as above.
+A., B., C., & D. as above.

 Build:
 1. and 2. as above.

+You can safely remove everything but libclubb_param.a from the "all" section of the compile.bash script.

-$ make libclubb_param.a
+$ ./compile.bash

 This will build just the static library and the f90 modules.
-The static library will be in $(PREFIX)/lib, while the modules will be in the obj directory.
+The static library will be in <PREFIX>/lib, while the modules will be in the obj directory.
 You will need at least the clubb_core.mod file to interface with CLUBB.